ZhangAIPI/EffiPru_VLM_pruning/README.md

 pip install flash-attn --no-build-isolation
 pip install transformers==4.36.2
 ```
-Besure to check the last step to degrade the version of transformers, otherwise there will be some issue during the inference.
+**Be sure to check the last step to degrade the version of transformers, otherwise there will be some issue during the inference.**